People and Story

 Until we collectively dismantle the colonial and oppressive structures embedded within the mental health field, we must first harness our collective power to reimagine and reclaim healing for ourselves.
 Our mission is to bridge BI&POC communities with quality, culturally responsive therapy and empower future generations of Clinicians of Color.
 We hope that you'll support our mission.

-What is an Ecological model?
+What is an ecological model?

 Our approach is rooted in an ecological model, a term that some may liken to "grassroots," but transcends that definition.
 We operate distinctively from traditional charities or entities within the nonprofit industrial complex.
 We adamantly reject the notions of white saviorism, white feminism, and any other top-down approaches masquerading as "help," which perpetuate harm upon Black, Indigenous, and Communities of Color.